 Roeland Paardekooper sets out to explore the functions of AOAMs in time travel experiences in his article Archaeological Open Air Museums as Time Travel Centres.
-What distinguishes an AOAM from a traditional glass-case museum is mainly its focus on activities rather than static displays of artefacts, and the greater focus on , experimentation and .
+What distinguishes an AOAM from a traditional glass-case museum is mainly its focus on activities rather than static displays of artefacts, and the greater focus on education, experimentation and living history.

 Paardekooper offers a good introduction to what AOAMs are and stand for, and concludes with what he sees as future success factors for meaningful time travel within this museum format.
 Hopefully, hands-on experiences will lead to minds-on awareness of past times and why they are significant to us.
 A focus on local heritage as opposed to national perspective, will most likely awaken interest through offering a more tangible view of the past, and is already on the rise.
 The centres should look 'authentic' and aesthetically pleasing, but what is pleasing must constantly be reconsidered as styles change.
 However, what is most important is that the actual archaeology needs to be up to date at all times, so that these centres can convey what we as archaeologists see as a 'true' past – but of course this is forever debatable, and to offer good time travel experiences, the AOAMs should keep track of the archaeological discourse and the science behind the presentations.
 Otherwise, Paardekooper states (2010: 68), they are nothing but dead museums.
 Of course, this begs the attention of every one working for museums or with presentation of past times, and it should.

 Bodil Petersson is looking into the role of modern day rune carvers in her article Travels to identity.
 Viking Rune Carvers of today.
 The question she poses is why a time suitable for an upsurge in rune carving has now arrived, and who is in need of these monuments in a present day context.